anurag-2911/kuberesourcesmonitor/README.md

 ### 1. Collection of Kubernetes Resource Metrics

-KubeResourcesMonitor collects various counts of Kubernetes resources such as pods, services, configmaps, secrets, deployments, nodes, etc., and makes these metrics available for Prometheus to scrape.
+KubeResourcesMonitor collects various counts of Kubernetes cluster resources such as pods, services, configmaps, secrets, deployments, nodes, etc., and makes these metrics available for Prometheus to scrape.

+Metrics Collected
+pod_count: Number of pods
+service_count: Number of services
+configmap_count: Number of configmaps
+secret_count: Number of secrets
+cronjob_count: Number of cronjobs
+deployment_count: Number of deployments
+statefulset_count: Number of stateful sets
+daemonset_count: Number of daemon sets
+replicaset_count: Number of replica sets
+endpoint_count: Number of endpoints
+persistentvolume_count: Number of persistent volumes
+namespace_count: Number of namespaces
+node_count: Number of nodes
+node_ready_count: Number of nodes in ready condition
+node_memory_pressure_count: Number of nodes with memory pressure
+node_disk_pressure_count: Number of nodes with disk pressure
+pvc_count: Number of PersistentVolumeClaims (PVCs)
+event_count: Number of events
+restart_count: Number of container restarts
+crash_count: Number of container crashes
+total_cpu_usage: Total CPU usage across all nodes
+total_memory_usage: Total memory usage across all nodes Using Prometheus Alertmanager
+Setting up Alertmanager in Prometheus allows you to track cluster-wide health based on these metrics.
+You can configure alerts for various metrics to get notified when certain thresholds are crossed.
+For example:

+Pod Count: Alert if the number of pods exceeds a certain limit, indicating potential resource overuse.
+Service Count: Monitor the number of services to ensure there are no unexpected spikes.
+Node Conditions: Alerts on node_memory_pressure_count and node_disk_pressure_count to track node health.
+Container Restarts and Crashes: Alerts on restart_count and crash_count to detect unstable deployments.
+Resource Usage: Alerts on total_cpu_usage and total_memory_usage to prevent resource exhaustion.

 ### 2. Time-based Autoscaling